-

 After learning the notes of the first two strings, Mac was gigging with a high school band appropriately called Noise.
 He played for a short time in a college band called Band Name Here and then gave it up to focus his time on work and learning the other two strings and playing higher than the fifth fret, which likely drove his first ex-wife to divorce him.

-It was his first really successful bar-gigging band and he got bit hard by the performing bug, immediately running to Walmart to buy a sport coat to go with his POW-MIA black T-shirt and biker boots he wore on stage.
+That was his first successful bar-gigging band.
+Bit hard by the performing bug, he immediately ran to Walmart to buy a sport coat to go with his black POW-MIA flag T-shirt and the biker boots he wore on stage.

-After a 20-year hiatus, during which his attempts to learn cello convinced his second ex-wife to leave him, Mac began playing again in the Central Virginia Blues Society.
-He joined other members to create the band the band Someday.
+After a 20-year hiatus, during which his attempts to learn cello convinced his second ex-wife to leave him, Mac began playing again with the Central Virginia Blues Society.
+He then joined other members to create the band Someday.

 --Gear